Click here for the companion R script for this lecture.

 abline(v=Deviance,col="red",lwd=4)

 Again, the difference in deviance does not justify the additional parameters.
-This difference in deviance between the full and restricted model could be produced easily by random chance.
+This difference in deviance between the full and restricted model could easily be produced easily by random sampling variation.

 Remember this is a frequentist test.
 The null hypothesis is that there is no difference between the restricted model and the more complex model.
 So we are imagining multiple alternative universes where we are collecting thousands of datasets under the null hypothesis (simpler model is correct– that is, the extra parameters are junk) and determining a maximum likelihood estimate for the full model (with meaningless free params) and a reduced model where we fix the value of one or more of our junk free parameters at the true parameter value of zero.
 Even though the data generating process is the same each time, each dataset we collect will yield a slightly different MLE for the full model and the reduced model.
 The deviance (-2*log likelihood ratio) between the restricted model and the full model (under the null hypothesis) should be chi-squared distributed with df = number of dimensions that were “fixed”!